Medical expert of the article

 - Children from 3 to 10 years: Take 5 ml of syrup 3 times a day.

-- Children under 3 years of age: Use of Broncholitin in children under 3 years of age is generally not recommended due to the presence of ephedrine, which can cause serious side effects in young children.
+- Children under 3 years: The use of Broncholitin in children under 3 years of age is generally not recommended due to the presence of ephedrine, which can cause serious side effects in young children.

 Instructions for use:

-- Before use: Shake the bottle thoroughly before use to ensure the contents are homogeneous.
+- Before use: Shake bottle thoroughly before use to ensure contents are uniform.

 - After meals: It is best to take Broncholitin after meals to minimize stomach irritation.

-- Duration of treatment: The duration of taking Broncholitin depends on the symptoms and recommendations of the doctor, but usually treatment should not last more than 5-7 days without consulting a doctor.
+- Duration of treatment: The duration of taking Bronholitin depends on the symptoms and the doctor's recommendations, but usually the treatment should not be continued for more than 5-7 days without consulting a doctor.

-The use of Broncholitin, which contains glaucine hydrobromide, ephedrine hydrochloride and basal oil, during pregnancy requires special attention and caution.
-Each of these ingredients has potential risks and side effects that may affect pregnancy and fetal development.
+The use of Bronholitin, which contains glaucine hydrobromide, ephedrine hydrochloride and basil oil, during pregnancy requires special attention and caution.
+Each of these components has potential risks and side effects that may affect pregnancy and fetal development.

 Consideration of components: